 One thing you should check before you buy a Surface Pro is to see whether it comes with a Surface Pro keyboard.
 This useful accessory is not always included in many of the cheapest Surface Pro deals so keep that in mind when looking at the price.
 Retailer sites may show it in product images, though, which can be a little misleading.
 You can pick up the keyboard and cover hybrid separately, so we've included the best prices for it today on this page as well, but many places will allow you to add one to your order at the same time, too.

-The latest Surface Pro 9 is set to launch in November and will be the go-to choice as this top of the line laptop is the most recent device on the market.
-Given its incredibly high price tag and top-end specs, though, you can also consider the Surface Pro 7 or even a Surface Pro 6 should you want to get more value for money.
+The latest Surface Pro 9 is set to launch in November and will be the go-to choice as this top-of-the-line laptop is the most recent device on the market.
+Given its incredibly high price tag and top-end specs, though, you can also consider the Surace Pro 8 or Surface Pro 7 should you want to get more value for money.
 There may even be a few Surface Pro 6 models still out there before it's discontinued in the Black Friday tablet deals.

 If you decide these aren't the ones for you, then you can also check out all the latest tablet deals and laptop deals available now for a variety of more affordable options, including cheap Chromebooks and similar 2-in-1 devices.
 We've also got today's best MacBook deals if you want to compare the Surface Pro with Apple's range of premium laptops.

 The Surface Pro 8 is the biggest change to the Surface Pro lineup in years.
 With it comes some design improvements that we've wanted to see for a long time and a significant performance boost.
 It doesn't stray too far from Microsoft's core range of Windows tablets, but does feel like a new generation device to support the launch of Windows 11.